bachittle/made-with-gpt/arcade-js2/docs/games/breakout.md

 10. Responsive design: Make the game fully responsive, adapting to different devices and screen sizes.

 11. Customization options: Allow users to customize the game elements, such as ball and paddle colors, brick patterns, or background image.

+---

+rewrite this code and add the ability to use the arrow keys to move the paddle left and right.